 By 1989, there was further need to expand the building.
 The MARC building was torn down in preparation for the new construction, which would add a new main church building to the existing building.
 The cornerstone was laid in 1990, and by 1991 the congregation moved into the new addition.

 This addition consists of a beautiful sanctuary, a gymnasium, a library, a nursery, three offices and a large, sunlit foyer.
-It is attached to the original structure where Sunday School classes, a Parish Nurse office and smaller fellowship hall are housed.
+It is attached to the original structure where Sunday School classes and smaller fellowship hall are housed.
 A bricked outdoor courtyard touches both the old and the new buildings.

 Guelph Mennonite Church closed and joined Breslau Mennonite Church in 1997.